Writing Placement at WSU

 All WSU students needing to take a first-year writing course must participate in the Writing Placement Process.

-The WSU Writing Program is offering a new Writing Placement Assessment this summer.
+The WSU Writing Program is offering a new Writing Placement Assessment this year.
 Students will no longer sit for a timed, proctored exam.
-The new assessment uses Qualtrics Surveys to guide students through a series of self-reflection activities and provides a prompt for a short essay that students will write and upload into the survey.
+The assessment uses Qualtrics Surveys to guide students through a series of self-reflection activities and provides a prompt for a short essay that students will write and upload into the survey.
 The full response, including the short essay, will be read by trained readers who will make a placement determination.
 The assessment does not generate additional fees by third party proctors and is designed for student engagement in the placement process.

 The Qualtrics survey will